-Felixstowe Ferry Golf Club was founded in 1880 which makes it one of the oldest Golf Clubs in England.
+Felixstowe Ferry Golf Club was founded in 1880, which makes it one of the oldest Golf Clubs in England.

-In 2017 the Club was awarded English Golf Union Championship Venue of the Year 2017 after successfully hosting the English Women's County Finals.
+In 2018 the Club was awarded England Golf's prestigious award of 'Championship Venue of the Year 2017' after successfully hosting the English Women's County Finals.

 Felixstowe Ferry Golf Club

 On August Bank Holiday, a group from the London Scottish and Wimbledon Golf Clubs plays for a gold medal (now known as the Bawdsey Gold Medal) on holes cut on Bawdsey Common.

 After another days golf on the Common and dinner at the Bath Hotel, the Felixstowe Golf Club is formerly constituted on the 30th October.

 Tom Dunn, the Wimbledon professional, lays out a 15 hole course, 3 holes played twice, (later, for safety reasons, to be reduced to a 9 hole course) and a lease is secured for the Martello Tower to become the first Clubhouse.

 The first matches take place, against Cambridge University Golf Club and the recently established Great Yarmouth Golf Club , a fixture that continues to this day.